-The Federal Reserve Board came out with its third-quarter report for New York on Wednesday, and amid “scattered signs of a pickup” since the last report across the rest of the economy, residential real estate is faring slightly better than other sectors.
+The Federal Reserve Board came out with its third-quarter report for New York on Wednesday, and amid “scattered signs of a pickup” since the last report across the rest of the economy, that residential real estate is faring slightly better than other sectors.

 As outlined in previous reports on this blog, the signs are mixed.